RamanSharma100/vyuha/Readme.md

 # Vyuha (व्यूह)

-A Node.js Template Engine inspired by EJS and Angular.
+A Node.js Template Engine inspired by EJS, Angular and Laravel Blade.

 ## Installation